qdot/buttplug-ultrakill/README.md

   "hardware hub" program for Buttplug.
 It's free (and soon to be open source, just finishing up some licensing stuff)!
 It currently works on Windows and Mac, Linux coming soon, Android/iOS apps in app store review now!
-- A compatible vibrator (we support like, 200+ in Buttplug.io, see IOSTIndex for a list)
+- A compatible vibrator (we support like, 200+ in Buttplug.io, see IOSTIndex for a list.
+Good news
+  is: XBOX COMPATIBLE GAMEPADS WORK.
+YES THIS MOD ALSO JUST ADDS RUMBLE TO ULTRAKILL.)
 - This mod (see the Releases directory)

 To install: